fawda123/SWMPr/README.md

 `aggregate.swmpr` Aggregate swmpr objects for different time periods - years, quarters, months,  weeks, days, or hours.
 Aggregation function is user-supplied but defaults to mean.

+`smoother.swmpr` Smooth swmpr objects with a moving window average.
+Window size and sides can be specified, passed to `filter`.

 <b>miscellaneous</b>

 `swmpr` Creates object of swmpr class, used internally in retrieval functions.